MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Management/Push-Location.md

 ### System.String

-You can pipe a string that contains a path (but not a literal path) to `Push-Location`.
+You can pipe a string that contains a path (but not a literal path) to this cmdlet.

 ## OUTPUTS

+### None

+By default, this cmdlet returns no output.

-### None, System.Management.Automation.PathInfo
+### System.Management.Automation.PathInfo

-This cmdlet returns a **PathInfo** object representing the current path after the cmdlet's operation, if you specify the **PassThru** parameter.
-Otherwise, it does not return any output.
+When you use the **PassThru** parameter, this cmdlet returns a **PathInfo** object representing the current path after the cmdlet's operation.

 ## NOTES